 An excerpt from the response is included below:

-We are often accused of being against labeling.
+"We are often accused of being against labeling.
 We are not.
-If any food, including GMO food, presented a safety risk to a certain population, for example those allergic to a food ingredient, we most certainly would support a mandatory label on that food alerting consumers to this concern.
+If any food, including GM food, presented a safety risk to a certain population—for example, those allergic to a food ingredient—we most certainly would support a mandatory label on that food alerting consumers to this concern.
 But this is simply not the case.
-There is no evidence linking a food safety or health risk to the consumption of GMO foods.
-There are hundreds of independent studies that demonstrate this (Check out independent studies at BioFortified) in addition to the determinations from scientific and regulatory authorities around the world that GMO foods on the market are as safe and nutritious as their non GMO counterparts [See FDA information here].
-There have been a few studies that have asserted such a risk exists but each of these studies has been found not to be credible by the global scientific community.
+There is no evidence linking a food-safety or health risk to the consumption of GM foods.
+There are hundreds of independent studies that demonstrate this (check out independent studies at Biofortified), in addition to the determinations from scientific and regulatory authorities around the world that GM foods on the market are as safe and nutritious as their non-GM counterparts [see FDA information here].
+A few studies have asserted that such a risk exists, but each of these studies has been found not to be credible by the global scientific community.

-We support the right of consumers to choose food that is healthy and nutritious.
-As believers in GM technology, and having seen the benefits accrue to farmers and society alike (Check out GMOs and the Future of Agriculture:), what we cannot support is a label that conveys to consumers that food made from farmers’ crops grown with our seeds is less safe or nutritious or different from conventional or organic food.
-We believe a government requirement to label a food ‘GMO’ would do just this."
+"We support the right of consumers to choose food that is healthy and nutritious.
+As believers in GM technology, and having seen the benefits accrue to farmers and society alike (check out 'GMOs and the Future of Agriculture'), we cannot support a label that conveys to consumers that food made from farmers’ crops grown with our seeds is less safe or nutritious than or different from conventional or organic food.
+We believe a government requirement to label a food “GM” would do just this."

 You may also be interested in this Forbes article, which discusses labeling initiative.